Kismat (2024 film)

 Kismat is a 2024 Indian Telugu-language crime comedy film written and directed by Srinath Badineni.
 The film features Naresh Agastya, Abhinav Gomatam, Vishwadev Rachakonda and Riya Suman in lead roles.
 Kismat was released on 2 February 2024.

 Release

 Kismat was released on 2 February 2024.
 Post-theatrical digital streaming rights were acquired by Amazon Prime Video and Aha and was premiered on 1 April 2024.

 Reception

-Raisa Nasreen of Times Now gave a rating of 2.5 out of 5.
-A critic from ABP Desam gave the film a negative review.
+Raisa Nasreen of Times Now gave a rating of 2.5 out of 5 and a critic from ABP Desam gave the film a negative review.